uber/cadence-charts/README.md

 Please create/upvote an [issue]([url](https://github.com/uber/cadence-charts/issues)) explaining your needs to help us prioritize.

 **What is included:**
-- Cadence backend services as separate deployments: frontend, history, matching, worker
+- Cadence backend services as separate deployments: frontend, history, matching, worker.
-- An ephemeral Cassandra instance
+- Customizable replica counts and resource limitations.
+- Customizable dynamic config as a configmap.
+- A single instance ephemeral Cassandra container.
+This is included so that no external depency is required to get started.
+Ideally you should have your own external (hosted or managed) DB instance that you can specify in values.yaml.
+- The chart comes with cadence:master-auto-setup as the default image and capable of setting up Cassandra DB schema on first installation.

-**What is missing:**
+What is missing:
-- Support for advanced visibility store such as Elasticsearch/Pinot
+- Support for advanced visibility stores like Elasticsearch or Pinot.
+- Support for persistent plugins configurations besides Cassandra.
-- Support for databases other than Cassandra
+- Support for fully customizable service config via values.yaml.
-- Metrics integration with Prometheus
+- Metrics integration with Prometheus (and more out of the box prometheus dashboards)
-- Custom annotations/labels/tolerations/security context etc.
+- Custom annotations/lables/tolerations etc.
 - Support for ingress

 ## Usage